Anatoliy Beliy: Career

-Since 1998, Anatoliy Beliy has been an actor at the Stanislavski and Nemirovich-Danchenko Theatre, and in 2003, he joined the Moscow Art Theater.
-A.P.
+Since 1998, Anatoliy Beliy has been an actor at the Stanislavski and Nemirovich-Danchenko Theatre, and in 2003, he joined the Moscow Art Theater A.P.
 Chekhov.
 His portrayal of the Master in The Master and Margarita (directed by Hungarian director János Szász in 2011) was particularly praised.
 He received multiple Chaika Awards in 2002, 2003, and 2007, and in 2006, he was named an Honored Artist of the Russian Federation.
 On September 25, 2015, he launched the online theatrical readings series "Chekhov is Alive," bringing Chekhov's works to new audiences.

 Early in his career, Beliy was often credited by his original surname, "Weisman", which he later changed to the Russian translation, "Beliy".
 Initially, he appeared in minor roles and worked as a stuntman.
 He began gaining recognition in the 2002 TV series Brigada and the supernatural drama Eyes of Olga Korzh (2002), with subsequent parts in series like Multiplying Sorrow (2005).

-Beliy’s career gained further momentum with The Seventh Day (2006) and the melodrama Talisman of Love (2005), co-starring with Tatyana Arntgolts and Svetlana Khodchenkova.
+Beliy's career gained further momentum with The Seventh Day (2006) and the melodrama Talisman of Love (2005), co-starring with Tatyana Arntgolts and Svetlana Khodchenkova.
 His role in the 2007 thriller Paragraph 78 became a major hit, and in 2008, he portrayed Ivan Karamazov in The Brothers Karamazov.
-Other notable projects from this period include Crimson Snowfall (2009), Steel Butterfly (2012), and Metro (2013).
+Other notable projects from this period include Crimson Snowfall (2009), blockbuster comedy What Men Still Talk About (2011), thriller Steel Butterfly (2012), and disaster movie Metro (2013).

 In 2014, Beliy portrayed artist Kazimir Malevich in the biographical drama Chagall — Malevich, followed by his role as Grigory Alexandrov in the series Orlova and Alexandrov (2015).
 In 2016, he launched Kinopoetry, a project of short films inspired by poetry, collaborating with renowned actors such as Sergey Bezrukov, Artur Smolyaninov, and Maria Mironova to bring poetry to younger audiences.

 Other notable projects include the film Moth (2016), various TV series including Garden Ring (2018), Vorona (2018) alongside Elizaveta Boyarskaya, and Switched (2019).